ebeshero/DHClass-Hub/Assignments/XQuery-to-SVG/XQuery-to-SVG.md

 #### Viewing your output

 You should be able to plot the timeline now!
-Run your results with the Eval button, and view them as Adaptive Output in the results window to look at your code.
+Run your results with the Eval button, and view them as **Adaptive Output** in the results window to look at your code.
 You should see SVG generated with its namespace in the root node, and your should see a simple SVG file containing a line element.
-You can view the SVG as a graphic in XQuery by toggling the XML Output option to Direct Output, but you will probably need to scroll to see your entire line.
+You can view the SVG as a graphic in XQuery by toggling the XML Output option to **Direct Output**, but you will probably need to scroll to see your entire line.
 That is because we need to set the width and height attributes on our SVG and set up the long vertical line to be viewable in a browser window on scrolling down.

 #### Setting the viewport and shifting things with transform="translate(x, y)" so you can see the full line: